drocheam/optrace/docs/source/usage/elements.rst

 Filter
 ___________

-When light hits a :class:`Filter <optrace.tracer.geometry.filter.Filter>`,
+For light hitting the :class:`Filter <optrace.tracer.geometry.filter.Filter>`,
 the ray power is transmitted according to the filter's transmittance function.

 A Filter is defined by a Surface, a position and the